CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

     es: "./instructions/es.md"
 ```

-> TODO: Document the meta data specified in the instruction file.
+[TODO: Document the meta data specified in the instruction file]

 ### Resources